TrellixVulnTeam/swahilipython_SCMU/Doc/library/string.rst

 Format String Syntax
 --------------------

-The :meth:`str.format` method and the :class:`Formatter` class share the same syntax for format strings (although in the case of :class:`Formatter`, subclasses can define their own format string syntax).
+The :meth:`str.format` method and the :class:`Formatter` kundi share the same syntax for format strings (although in the case of :class:`Formatter`, subclasses can define their own format string syntax).
 The syntax is related to that of :ref:`formatted string literals <f-strings>`, but